Thy696/movie_sagas/README.md

     [x] Using HashRouter to able to go to its detail place where have its title and description when the user clicks on the specific poster.
 [x] Display title and description in Details component.
     [x] Using Saga to get title and description from MovieItem.js component.
-[] Display genres for each movie from database
+[x] Display genres for each movie from database
+    [x] Using Saga to get genres from MovieItem.js component.

 [x] Edit the selected movie's title and description
     [x] Create Edit component